dgoscn/mini_metrics_cli/README.md

 # mini\_metrics\_cli

-`mini_metrics_cli` is a lightweight Rust-based HTTP server that exposes real-time system metrics — like uptime, memory usage, and CPU utilization — in a Prometheus-compatible format.
+`mini_metrics_cli` is a lightweight Rust-based HTTP server that exposes real-time system metrics, like uptime, memory usage, and CPU utilization, in a Prometheus-compatible format.

 This project was designed as an experiment in learning how to combine system introspection with a minimal async web API.
-It’s ideal as a learning tool or a small utility in dev environments.

 ---